 Community Development

-Around 30,000 people legally live within or move through the Ennedi Natural and Cultural Reserve every year, making community work here vital.
+Around 30,000 people legally live within or move through the Ennedi Natural and Cultural Reserve every year.
 In its contemporary setting, Ennedi hosts semi-nomadic groups of herders who move their livestock through the Massif.
-The livelihoods of these groups, and the thousands of inhabitants of the area and surrounding regions, are tied to the availability of water, pastures and other benefits emanating from this oasis, thus accentuating the importance of safeguarding this fragile ecosystem.
+The livelihoods of these groups, and the thousands of inhabitants of the area and surrounding regions, are tied to the availability of water, pastures and other benefits emanating from this oasis, thus accentuating the importance of supporting sustainable livelihoods within this fragile ecosystem

 Community Engagement